Hypertension and your kidneys: How high blood pressure affects renal function

 There are several classes of medications that can help manage hypertension and protect kidney function:

-- ACE inhibitors lower blood pressure by relaxing blood vessels, helping prevent additional kidney damage.
-Similarly, angiotensin II receptor blockers relax blood vessels and are particularly useful.
+• ACE inhibitors and angiotensin II receptor blockers interact with a hormone system in the body and lower blood pressure by relaxing blood vessels, helping prevent additional kidney damage.

 It’s important to work closely with your consultant nephrologist, as medication doses will need adjustment over time, and a combination of drugs may be necessary for effective blood pressure control.